 Category : Newsletters

-- The next three articles are all referred to in the blog but I recommend “Synodality Isn’t Just an Option” as a way to understand the current reality.
+- In the November 17th newsletter: I recommend “Synodality Isn’t Just an Option” as a way to understand the current reality.